-Banks have capital that can be used for their operations.
+Banks have capital that they can use for operating their business.
 Their capital consists of two types, namely core capital and supplementary capital.
-The capital adequacy ratio, which is often referred to as the Capital Adequacy Ratio (CAR).
-It also reflects the bank's ability to fund its operational activities (Indroes, 2008).
-In accordance with Bank Indonesia Regulation No.10/15/PBI/2008, the minimum capital requirement for a bank is 8%.
+The capital adequacy ratio, which the Capital Adequacy Ratio (CAR) also reflects the bank's ability to fund its operational activities (Indroes, 2008).
+According to Bank Indonesia Regulation

+No.10/ 15/ PBI/ 2008, the minimum capital requirement for a bank is 8%.
 A bank that has sufficient capital leads to higher profitability.
 It means that the higher the capital invested in the bank, the higher the bank's profitability (Defri, 2012).

-Capital Adequacy Ratio (CAR) is a ratio between the ratios of capital to RWA or commonly referred to as Risk Weighted Assets and in accordance with government regulations (Kasmir, 2016).
-The higher the risk, the higher the risk margin, so that it can affect the level of income and the smooth operation of a company, which in turn, can affect the level of the amount of credit extended to the public.
-Damayanti & Savitri (2012) research test results show that CAR has a positive and significant effect on bank profitability.
+Capital Adequacy Ratio (CAR) is a ratio between the ratios of capital to RWA or commonly referred to as risk-weithed assets and according to the government regulations (Kasmir, 2016).
+The higher the risk, the higher the risk margin, so that it can affect the level of income and the company's' smoother operation, which in turn, can affect the level of the amount of credit extended to the public.
+Damayanti & Savitri's (2012) study shows that CAR has a positive and significant effect on bank profitability.
 The higher the CAR, the higher the bank's profitability.
 On the contrary, the study by Suyono et al (2017) shows that CAR does not significantly affect the bank's profitability as measured by ROA.
 But, Hutagalung et al (2013) state that CAR has a significant effect on bank profitability.